dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 Because there is contention for the non-duplex media, the real estimate before you can grab the media again is X + active stations.
-The total time spent waiting for the ability to transmit might be 10s of ms, during which time new packets can arrive from a variety of sources that you could assemble into the new aggregate.

-Still, arbitrarily waiting for the (minimum time - some overhead) as per the first method described here - would ensure more packets were available at the transmitter to send, without affecting the contention window.

 It's worse than that - which device will win the election, is random.
 One device might get a chance to transmit 2 or 3 times before another device wins.
 If the AP wins multiple times we end up draining its queue without accumulating enough packets in the reverse direction to keep a TCP flow going.
 There is a lot to be said for real full duplex!

+Regardless the total time spent waiting for the ability to transmit might be 10s of ms, during which time new packets can arrive from a variety of sources that you could assemble into the new aggregate.

+Still, arbitrarily waiting for the (minimum time - some overhead) as per the first method described above - would ensure more packets were available at the transmitter to send, without affecting the contention window.

 So...

-IF there was a way to check or poll for the device being busy on a receive, we could recognise that, and then wait until the *receive interrupt* was received before starting the aggregate assembly timer.
+IF there was a way to check or poll for the device being busy on a receive, we could recognize that, and then wait until the *receive interrupt* was received before starting the aggregate assembly timer.
 This would ensure more packets arrived to be processed elsewhere and cut the apparent latency still further in that case.

 Better:

-The most ideal solution would be if the ath9k hardware could generate an interrupt upon actually starting to transmit what it has queued up, which we'd use to signal the start of the next aggregate formation.
+The most ideal solution would be if the ath9k hardware could generate an interrupt upon actually starting to transmit what it has queued up, which we'd use to signal the start of the next aggregate formation, instead of the completion interrupt.

-Timings are tight, you'd want to be able to form that aggregate in under 1/10th a ms, but you'd have had a chance to accrue packets for a far longer period of time while you knew the media was otherwise busy.
+Timings are tight, you'd want to be able to form that aggregate in under 1/10th a ms, but you'd have had a chance to accrue packets for a far longer period of time while you knew the media was otherwise busy, and aggregate all you've got into your eventually acquired TXOP.

 ## Not scheduling a tx at all until "enough" packets arrive